FAQ - reportable qualified persons

 2) The theoretical and practical instruction shall cover at least the following basic subjects : 1. applied physics, 2. general and inorganic chemistry, 3. organic chemistry, 4. analytical chemistry, 5. pharmaceutical chemistry, including analysis of medicinal products, 6. general and applied (medical) biochemistry, 7. physiology, 8. microbiology, 9. pharmacology, 10. pharmaceutical technology, 11. toxicology, and 12. pharmacognosy (medical aspects).

 If the completed academic course does not cover all of the subjects listed, the missing knowledge can be acquired after successful completion of the academic course.
-The Federal Office for Safety in Health Care must be provided with clear evidence of the acquisition of the knowledge (for further information see the website of the University of Vienna).
+The Federal Office for Safety in Health Care must be provided with clear evidence of the acquisition of the knowledge.

 3) After completion of the academic course, at least two years' practical experience in one or more companies in a contracting party to the EEA Agreement or in Switzerland which are authorised to manufacture or control medicinal products.
 The activities have to encompass the qualitative analysis of medicinal products, of quantitative analysis of active substances and of the testing required to ensure the quality of medicinal products.